-The Lanterman Developmental Disabilities Services Act and Community Care Facilities Act state that mentally, physically, developmentally disabled persons and children and adults who require supervised care are entitled to live in normal residential settings.
-To that end, State law requires that licensed family care homes, foster homes, and group homes serving six or fewer persons be treated like single-family homes and be allowed by right in all residential zones.
+The Lanterman Developmental Disabilities Services Act and Community Care Facilities Act state that persons with development disabilities who require supervised care are entitled to live in normal residential settings.
+To that end,

+State law requires that licensed family care homes, foster homes, and group homes serving six or fewer persons be treated like single-family homes and be allowed by right in all residential zones.
+Local agency cannot impose stricter zoning or building and safety standards on these homes.
+Due to the unique characteristics of larger (more than six persons) community care facilities, most jurisdictions require a Conditional Use Permit to ensure neighborhood compatibility in the siting of these facilities.